 Paul also said when they weren't being beaten, both parents ignored the boys, making for a home environment in which they felt unwanted and unloved.
 Authorities only removed Maudsley from the home to live with a foster family.

 While in foster care, Maudsley’s father reportedly told his siblings that he had died.
 It wasn’t until years later Maudsley’s brother and sisters found out he was still alive.
 When he was just 16 years old, Maudsley left his foster family's home and moved to London on his own.

 Soon after arriving in England's capital city, Maudsley became addicted to drugs, and the teenager got involved with sex work to pay for his expensive habit.

 It was while working as a prostitute that Maudsley met his first murder victim, a laborer named John Farrell.
 After having sex with Farrell on March 14, 1974, Maudsley claims the laborer showed him photographs of children he had sexually abused.
-Angered and upset by the pictures of Farrell's innocent victims, 20-year-old Maudsley - who claims he was sexually abused as a boy - strangled the man with a garrote.
+Angered, 20-year-old Maudsley - who claims he was sexually abused as a boy - strangled, stabbed, and beat Farrell.

 Unfit to stand trial, the courts sentenced Maudsley to life in Broadmoor Hospital, a psychiatric facility.